anakryiko/erles/README.md

 ### Strings ###

 Whenever string value is expected, erles accepts both `<<"binary strings">>` and `"list strings"`.
-If not -- that's a bug, please report it.
+If not - that's a bug, please report it.

 ### Operation results ###

-All operations in case of success return either `ok` atom or a tuple in which first element is atom `ok`, depending on operation.
+All operations in case of success return either `ok` atom or a tuple in which first element is atom `ok`.
 Also most operations in case of failure return a 2-tuple `{error, Reason}`, where `Reason` is either predefined atom or any Erlang term (only in some rare cases).

 Common operation failure reasons: